-Distributors and agents acting as joint controllers based inside and outside the EEA who are authorised by contract to market and sell Our products and/or services;
+Distributors and agents acting as joint controllers based inside and outside of the UK and EEA who are authorised by contract to market and sell Our products and/or services;

-IT and data administration service providers acting as processors based in the UK (for example Absowebly);
+IT and data administration service providers acting as processors based in the UK;

 Specialised cloud-based service providers acting as processors based in the UK, EEA and US (for example Microsoft, Zoho Corporation, Freshworks, RingCentral, LogMeIn) who deliver office suite software, data storage services, customer relationship management software, email marketing software, human resources management software, accounting software, customer support software, telephone software, conference software;

-Professional advisers acting as processors or joint controllers including lawyers, bankers, auditors, insurers and accountants based inside and outside the EEA who provide consultancy, banking, legal, insurance and accounting services; and/or
+Professional advisers acting as processors or joint controllers including lawyers, bankers, auditors, insurers and accountants based inside and outside of the UK and EEA who provide consultancy, banking, legal, insurance and accounting services; and/or

-HM Revenue & Customs, regulators and other authorities acting as processors or joint controllers based inside and outside the EEA who may require reporting of processing activities under certain circumstances.
+HM Revenue & Customs, regulators and other authorities acting as processors or joint controllers based inside and outside of the UK and EEA who may require reporting of processing activities under certain circumstances.